jawiley/100-days-of-code/rules.md

 1. I will tweet about my progress every day -> using the hashtag #100DaysOfCode
 2. Follow 100DaysOfCode Twitter Bot that retweets all the tweets that contain the #100DaysOfCode hashtag.
 It's a great way to keep yourself motivated and to participate in the community.
 Thanks @amanhimself for creating it!
 3. Important: Encourage others who are doing the same challenge on Twitter or elsewhere - by giving them props when they are posting updates on their progress, supporting them when things get difficult.
 Thus we will grow a community that is helpful and effective, which will lead to a higher success rate for each person involved.
 It's also more likely that you will stick to your own commitment, given that you will get acquainted with a couple people (or more) right away.
-4. I will work on real projects, facing real challenges.
+4. I will only count the days where I spend at least some of my time working on real projects, facing real challenges.
 The time spent doing tutorials, online courses and other similar resources will NOT count towards this challenge.
 (If you've just started learning to code, read [FAQ](FAQ.md))
+5. I will encourage and support at least two people each day in the #100daysofcode challenge on Twitter.
+6. I will only skip a day if something important comes up.
+And when I resume, I won't count the day I skipped as one of my 100 days.

 ## Ideas to make this challenge more effective